JosephM101/NetworkNotifier/README.md

 ## Premise
 This app is simple.
 You install it, grant the required permissions, and it will run continuously in the background.
 When your device automatically switches to a mobile data connection, a notification will be sent alerting you to the change.
-It may seem a bit like a gimmick, but trust me when I say it's saved my mobile plan these past couple of months. **That's not hyperbole.**